pcastellanoescuder/POMAShiny/instructions/landing.md

 ### Statistics

-The Statistical Analysis tab contains a set of different panels to analyze the data:  1) Univariate analysis; 2) Multivariate analysis; 3) Correlation analysis; 4) Random Forest; 5) Feature selection and 6) Rank Products.
+The Statistical Analysis tab contains a set of different panels to analyze the data:  1) Univariate analysis; 2) Multivariate analysis; 3) Limma; 4) Correlation analysis; 5) Random Forest; 6) Feature selection and 7) Rank Products.
 Each one of them includes different options and methods.
 Below is a brief explanation of each one:

 #### Univariate analysis

 The Univariate Analysis panel contains five types of analysis to perform comparaisions of each group per each metabolite.

 ##### <u>Parametric tests</u>

-  - limma: _linear models for microarray and RNA-Seq Data_.
-This function is implemented in limma R package and is prepared to perform a singl-sample t-test using an empirical Bayes method to borrow information between metabolites.
-The final output is a list of metabolites with a column with a value of the contract (logFC).
-The AveExpr column gives the average log2-expression level for that gene across all the arrays and channels in the experiment.
-Column t is the moderated t-statistic.
-Column P.Value is the associated p-value and adj.P.Value is the p-value adjusted for multiple testing by false discovery rate (FDR).

   - T-test: The results can be shown with an interactive **volcano plot**.